-Can I speak to a Network member about its experience using the CDARS service?
+Can I speak to a Promontory Network member about their experience using the CDARS service?

 Several members of the Promontory Network would be happy to talk with you about how CDARS has created positive results for their institutions.
-Please call (866) 776-6426 (toll-free) and select Treasury Desk for information on Network member experiences, or get an overall snapshot of how institutions that offer CDARS are using it by visiting the Testimonials page to read their comments.
+Call Promontory Interfinancial Network's Treasury Desk at (866) 776-6426 (Option 1, then Option 3) for information on Network member experiences, or get an overall snapshot of how institutions that offer CDARS are benefiting from the service by visiting the Testimonials page.

 Whom should I contact to learn about joining the Promontory Network?

-Does Promontory Interfinancial Network provide support after my bank joins the Promontory Network?
+Does Promontory Interfinancial Network provide support after my financial institution joins the Promontory Network?

 Yes.
-Promontory Interfinancial Network provides implementation and operational support to all Network member institutions.
-A business development team, which includes a Regional Director and a Treasury Desk Manager, is assigned to every Promontory Network member institution to assist the member in connection with the member's sales and marketing activities.
-Client Services is available for operational assistance and troubleshooting.
-Additionally, Promontory Interfinancial Network provides accounting training, support webinars, and an online fulfillment site that enables members institutions to download customized, turnkey marketing materials.
+Promontory Interfinancial Network provides implementation and operational support to all Promontory Network members.
+A business development team, which includes a Regional Director and a Treasury Desk Manager, is assigned to every Promontory Network member institution to assist with its sales and marketing activities.
+A Client Services team is available for operational assistance and troubleshooting.
+Additionally, Promontory Interfinancial Network provides accounting training, support webinars, and an online Marketing Resource Center that houses getting-started guides and both customizable and turnkey marketing materials.